jdevfullstack-tutorials/github-desktop-workflow/README.md

 3. When it's time to commit it, don't commit it on the default branch.
-Make a branch instead and bring the changes to it, so there will be no new commits left on the default branch.
+I'll make a branch instead and bring the changes to it, so there will be no new commits left on the default branch.